CS-433/ml-project-2-12ml/README.md

 We provide the notebooks in both directories.
 The general code flow of a notebook is:

-1. It downloads the dataset and installs required packages
+1. It downloads the datasets and installs required packages

 2. It preprocesses the dataset